 A Community Investment

-In December 2022, the Indianapolis Public Schools Board of School Commissioners unanimously approved a $410 million capital referendum, which will be placed on the May 2023 ballot.
+In December 2022, the Indianapolis Public Schools Board of School Commissioners unanimously approved a $410 million capital referendum, which was placed on the May 2023 primary ballot.

-For the median homeowner, this would amount to a $3 monthly increase above the current property-tax rate and would help the district fund facilities improvements and new construction as outlined in the district’s Rebuilding Stronger Plan.
+For the median homeowner, this capital referendum will amount to a $3 monthly increase above the current property-tax rate and would help the district fund facilities improvements and new construction as outlined in the district’s Rebuilding Stronger Plan.

 The 2023 Capital Referendum will allow IPS to: